goodbyekansas/nedryland/docs/src/checks.md

 And then run it with `nix run .#checks`.

 ## Selecting Files
 Sometimes a project contains files which should not be linted, for example 3rd party files or generated scripts.
-To customize which files will be checked set `$NEDRYLAND_CHECK_FILES` to point to a files containing a list of all files to check.
+To customize which files will be checked set `$NEDRYLAND_CHECK_FILES` to point to a file containing a list (newline separated) of all files to check.

 ## Extending the Set of Linters
 `check` will run all scripts in its bin folder, which means that to extend the lint toolset in a project, simply symlinkJoin it with a derivation containing more linters.
 When writing a custom linter use `$NEDRYLAND_CHECK_FILES` to select files from and fall back to some other way of discovering files.
-Use `NEDRYLAND_CHECK_COLOR` to check if colors should be in the output.
+Use `$NEDRYLAND_CHECK_COLOR` to check if colors should be in the output.
 The script should be able to run without any arguments.